0j-xie0/Stalker_Challenge/README.md

 •You may want to install [Jupyter](http://jupyter.org/install) to run the ipynb.

 # Usage
-•Run the Jupyter Notebook "Stalker.Work.ipynb" either in Jupyter or the IDE of your choice.
+•Run the Jupyter Notebook 'Stalker.Work.ipynb' either in Jupyter or the IDE of your choice.

 # Tasks Performed
 ### •Cleaned original dataset, converted to Pandas dataframe and exported to Pickle archive.